F1rst-Unicorn/stocks/README.md

 # Stocks

 Stocks is a service which keeps track of stored food and its freshness.
-It is responsible for keeping track of what food is it stock at what place, in which amount, and when it should be consumed.
+It is responsible for knowing what food is it stock at what place, in which amount, and when it should be consumed.

 ## Server